prakhar1989/docker-curriculum/README.md

   links:
     - es
 ```
 Let me breakdown what the file above means.
 At the parent level, we define the names of our services - `es` and `web`.
-For each service, that docker needs to run, we can additional parameters out of which `image` is required.
-For `es`, we just refer to the `elasticsearch` image available on the Docker hub.
-For our flask app, we refer to the image that we built at the beginning of this section.
+For each service, that Docker needs to run, we can add additional parameters out of which `image` is required.
+For `es`, we just refer to the `elasticsearch` image available on the Docker Hub.
+For our Flask app, we refer to the image that we built at the beginning of this section.

 Via other parameters such as `command` and `ports` we provide more information about the container.
 The `volumes` parameter specifies a mount point in our `web` container where the code will reside.
 This is purely optional and is useful if you need access to logs etc. The `links` is the most important part where we specify that this container needs to be linked to the `es` container.
 This ensures that an appropriate entry is created in the `/etc/hosts` file within the containers.
-Refer to the [online reference](https://docs.docker.com/compose/compose-file) to know more about the parameters this file supports.
+Refer to the [online reference](https://docs.docker.com/compose/compose-file) to learn more about the parameters this file supports.

 > Note: You must be inside the directory with the `docker-compose.yml` file in order to execute most Compose commands.